Shopify Marketing

 Mobile marketing

 1. Increase your store's ROI on mobile by moving to a Shopify 2.0 theme.
-A considerable amount of traffic is mobile-only.
-The latest themes help customers browse your category pages and discover products via more effective landing pages.
+Most of the latest themes help customers browse your category pages and discover products via more effective landing pages.

 2. Develop a mobile app to improve customer retention marketing and to offer exclusive discounts.
 This provides customers with a dedicated platform to stay connected to your brand.
-Watch a video where OpenStore’s co-founder and CEO Keith Rabois elaborates on its effectiveness.
+Watch a video where OpenStore’s co-founder and CEO Keith Rabois elaborates on its effectiveness, or read how OpenStore develops free iOS apps for stores in the OpenStore Drive program.

 Customer experience

 1. Zero in on your audience and create customer personas.
 “This will supercharge all of your existing marketing efforts.
-If you know the demographics, interests, and needs of your customers, then you'll do a much better job of appealing to them in your marketing."
+If you know the demographics, interests, and needs of your customers, then you'll do a much better job of appealing to them," OpenStore’s head of marketing clarifies.

 2. Interview past buyers to create customer personas, or analyze their behavior on your Shopify store’s analytics platform.
 Seijin adds: “Personas should also be adjusted over time as you learn more about your audience, so that your marketing consistently remains as personalized as possible.”
 Ensure messaging is consistent too — it helps to come up with a brand story in response to each customer persona.

-3. Add a live chat support option like the founder of Shopify store EXO Drones to prioritize customer support and answer product questions.
+3. Add a live chat support option like the founder of Shopify store EXO Drones did — it can help you prioritize answering product questions from customers in a timely manner.

-4. Keep customer service in-house to maintain quality and responsiveness.
+4. Maintain quality and responsiveness by handling customer service in-house.
 Take it from a Shopify store founder who built his brand on a key pillar: providing excellent support.
 He managed all customer service personally, maintaining a high 4.9/5.0 rating on Facebook.
 Growing your customer experience team internally also allows you to address product issues faster.
 As you scale, you can look to offset costs and cover more timezones with vendors or contractors.

-5. Always handle customer complaints in a friendly tone and focus on resolving the issue.
+5. Always handle customer complaints in a friendly tone and prioritize resolving the issue.
 Start with a place of empathy and stay dedicated to solving the problem.
 Prioritize complaints according to urgency.
 Address product issues immediately, and for shipping issues, take down the carrier claim number before proceeding.

 Leverage user-generated content (UGC)